 When kitchens are oriented on the hottest areas, it prevents mold and mildew build-up.
 Bathrooms and other damp spaces GFPuld also have ample daylighting as it serves as it kills bacteria and fungi naturally.

 Like other benefits of sunlight, science backs up how the natural light improves our mood and kicks off the so-called winter blues.
 According to an Australian study, serotonin (known as happy chemicals) levels are higher during sunny days compared to cloudy ones.
 Serotonin not only stabilizes your mood, but it also helps to heal wounds, stimulate nausea, and maintain bone health.

 - Visually Elating

 The brain dedicates more space to our visual senses compared to all other senses combined.
-As our visual perception signals our memory and decisions, it also affects our emotions that can affect our state of wellbeing.
+As our visual perception signals our memory and decisions, it also affects our emotions which can affect our state of well-being.

 - Keeps You Warm.

 Probably the most obvious benefit of sunlight is that it provides energy and warmth to our bodies.
-Not only on its physical form, but natural light can also bring a sense of warmness or coziness in an interior.
+Not only in its physical form, but natural light can also bring a sense of warmth or coziness to an interior.
 Understandably a room with light seeping through windows is more inviting and creates a sense of liveliness than a dark room.

 For many years we simulate natural light in our architectural elements such as white-painted walls and ceilings or luminaires with different color tones.
 We also allow natural light through our windows, skylights, light tubes, and clerestories to reach the nooks and corners of our interior spaces.
 Indeed, natural light has a great impact on our daily lives, and we continue to plan, assemble, and create spaces that can capture the benefits of the free but depleting energy source.